tripal/tripal_galaxy/README.md

 5. Use the Tripal Galaxy module to create a webform within your Tripal site to allow users to execute the workflow.
 User's need not interact with Galaxy at all.
 6. Set users quotas using Tripal to ensure you do not overun the storage space on your server.
 7. Create a link to the workflow in an accessible location so end-users can run the workflow.

+## Option 2: Use a Galaxy workflow to power an application
+1. Create a Galaxy workflow that will execute the analysis you need for your application using the Galaxy web interface.
+2. Create a web front-end for an application to run on your Tripal site.
+Use the Tripal API, Drupal API, and other visualization libraries you need.
+3. Use the Tripal Galaxy API to write code that submits the workflow behind-the-scenes, checks the status and retrieves results.

 # Installation
 Please view the [latest online documentation](https://tripal-galaxy.readthedocs.io/en/latest/).